-du and Huawei Collaborate to Drive Sustainability and Green Digital Development in the UAE
+Du And Huawei Collaborate To Drive Sustainability And Green Digital Development In The UAE

 Furthermore, this the collaboration also aims to enhance digital educational platforms through advanced technology and innovative tools, aligned with the UN's SDG 4, Quality Education.
 The partnership seeks to elevate the educational landscape, to provide inclusive, equitable quality education and lifelong learning opportunities.

-Commenting on the MoU, Fahad Al Hassawi, CEO of du, stated: "At du, we are enthusiastic to join forces with Huawei in the UAE's Sustainability and Green Development Program.
+Fahad Al Hassawi, CEO of du, stated: "At du, we are enthusiastic to join forces with Huawei in the UAE's Sustainability and Green Development Programme.
 This collaboration amplifies our unwavering dedication to social responsibility and sustainability.
 Apart from continuously leveraging the energy-efficient and low-carbon green ICT solutions, we aspire to drive tangible change in nature conservation and digital accessibility, in harmony with the UAE's ambitious sustainability vision.
 Together, we strive to empower communities and pave the way for a truly sustainable future."

 Jiawei Liu, CEO of Huawei UAE, commented: "We are excited to cooperate on the Sustainability and Green Development Program with du in the Year of Sustainability, demonstrating Huawei's commitment to driving positive social and environmental impact in the country.
 This partnership is built on our long-standing cooperation with du in providing advanced green ICT solutions to increase energy-efficiency in the network.
 Through the power of technology, we aim to further contribute to the UAE's sustainability targets, focusing on nature conservation and digital access.
 This collaboration is a testament to our dedication to creating a more inclusive and sustainable digital world."